 2016 NORDIC-BALTIC TOUR REPORT

-The 15-concert 2016 Nordic-Baltic Legacy Tour promotes cross-cultural exchange among 80 exceptional young musicians from 26 countries of the Americas, and the community of Nordic and Baltic nations.
-Throughout Estonia, Latvia, Lithuania, Poland, Sweden, Denmark, and Germany, YOA musicians demonstrate the Americas-led movement of orchestral training for social development, embodying their roles as youth leaders through interactive performances and workshops.
-Involving the participation of outstanding members and alumni from the renowned Boston Philharmonic Youth Orchestra, participants gain insight into first-hand Nordic and Baltic leadership and legacies, ranging from gender equality to environmental consciousness.
-As part of a commitment to social inclusion, the Tour involves local music camps and works with refugee communities, among other engagement activities.
-Through the Nordic-Baltic Tour, the capacity of YOA musicians as artistic leaders and citizen-musicians is enhanced, empowering participants to bring the best models from the region back to their home communities across the Americas.
+The 15-concert 2016 Nordic-Baltic Legacy Tour promoted cross-cultural exchange among 80 exceptional young musicians from 26 countries of the Americas, and the community of Nordic and Baltic nations.
+Throughout Estonia, Latvia, Lithuania, Poland, Sweden, Denmark, and Germany, YOA musicians demonstrated the Americas-led movement of orchestral training for social development, embodying their roles as youth leaders through interactive performances and workshops.
+Involving the participation of outstanding members and alumni from the renowned Boston Philharmonic Youth Orchestra, participants gained insight into first-hand Nordic and Baltic leadership and legacies, ranging from gender equality to environmental consciousness.
+As part of a commitment to social inclusion, the Tour involved local music camps and worked with refugee communities, among other engagement activities.
+Through the Nordic-Baltic Tour, the capacity of YOA musicians as artistic leaders and citizen-musicians was enhanced, empowering participants to bring the best models from the region back to their home communities across the Americas.

 2015 PAN AMERICAN TOUR BOOK